Quiet trails and special deals await in Seward this winter!

 Next, it's time to treat yourself.
 The Retreat, Seward’s only full-service spa, offers indulgences from manicures to full-body massages.
 A relaxing Tulasara facial ($75 February special, 60 minutes) will leave your skin hydrated and refreshed.
 Many of the facials and massages include complimentary use of the sauna to flush toxins and a shower to energize you before heading out into the world.
 Call ahead to book your appointment!

-Start out near the harbor to see the new location of Forests, Tides, and Treasures—formerly known as Brown and Hawkins Mercantile—to browse their wide selection of local art, alaskan made goods, and outdoor gear.
+Start out near the harbor to see the new location of Forests, Tides, and Treasures to browse their wide selection of local art, alaskan made goods, and outdoor gear.

 Head to historic Fourth Avenue to browse the unique collection of shops in our downtown district.
 Ranting Raven offers a selection of handcrafted goods and jewelry made in Alaska.